 Contact: Dr Courtney Walton, Coordinating Investigator at courtney.walton@orygen.org.au

-This project includes a collaborative team from education, theatre and performance and feminist and cultural studies.
+This project included a collaborative team from education, theatre and performance, and feminist and cultural studies.
 Building on pilot research in criminology, it looks at how theatre and interdisciplinary research can improve the wellbeing of young people in a climate of widespread violence against women.

-- The project will use a research-creation approach to examine how the play ‘Othello on Trial’:
+The project used a research-creation approach to examine how the play ‘Othello on Trial’:

-The project will include performances informed by the research team’s collective practice and a symposium for invited stakeholders in the Victorian education sector.
-These events will help assess the project’s potential for inclusion in school-based curricula, and show the valuable contribution theatre can make to young people’s creativity, critical thinking and wellbeing.
+The project included performances informed by the research team’s collective practice and a symposium for invited stakeholders in the Victorian education sector.
+These events helped assess the project’s potential for inclusion in school-based curricula, and show the valuable contribution theatre can make to young people’s creativity, critical thinking and wellbeing.

 Resulting research data and resources will form a digital study to ensure the project’s longevity.
 This can be used by schools and policymakers in Australia and internationally.